 Alternately, you can shape the dough however you’d like on a large baking pan.
 You can make one giant loaf or split the dough into two, three, or four separate parts.
 Shape it to be round, oval, or oblong to look extra-rustic—the choice is yours!

-I whipped up another batch of focaccia today.
+I whipped up another batch of vegan focaccia today.
 I separated the dough into two parts and spread them into oblong ovals on an oiled baking pan.
-The result is pictured below!
+They came out looking rustic and beautiful (this is the bread featured in the cover photo of this article)!

 Breadmaking is one of my favorite types of baking.
 If you give it a chance, I imagine it will quickly become one of yours too.
 The steps are simple, and it’s really fun seeing what some flour, yeast, and water can do when you help them work their magic.